Jonathan2251/lbd/_sources/asm.rst.txt

 .. _asm-f1:
 .. graphviz:: ../Fig/asm/asmDfd.gv
-   :caption: Assemble flow
+   :caption: Assembly flow

 .. _asm-f2:
 .. graphviz:: ../Fig/asm/asmDfdEx.gv
-   :caption: Assemble flow, for instance: add $v1, $v0, $at
+   :caption: Assembly flow, for instance: add $v1, $v0, $at

 Given an example of assembly instruction "add $v1, $v0, $at", llvm AsmParser kernel call backend ParseInstruction() of Cpu0AsmParser.cpp when it parses and recognises that the first token at the beginning of line is identifier.